<?xml version="1.0" encoding="UTF-8"?>

 <link>https://wellnesshub.mhfa.org.au/understanding-daily-stressors</link>

 <description>Common daily stressors look different for everyone.
-For some people, it is time pressure and too many responsibilities.
-For others, it might be social expectations, family dynamics, or the constant background noise of digital life.</description>
+For some people, it is time pressure and too many responsibilities.</description>

 <content:encoded>&lt;div data-rss-type="text"&gt;&#xD;